Omni Calculator logo

 Using the compression ratio formulas above, you will be able to compute the static compression ratio.
 However, this number does not perfectly describe reality.
 Why?
 It doesn't take into account the closing of the intake valve.

 In a combustion engine, the piston moves up and down.
 When it moves up, the volume inside the cylinder is compressed; when it moves down, fresh fuel and air enter the chamber through the intake valve.
-The piston reaches its lowest position (bottom dead centre) and starts moving up again.
+The piston reaches its lowest position (bottom dead center) and starts moving up again.
 At that time, though, the intake valve is not yet closed, so no compression occurs – the air is "pushed out" through the valve.
 We can only speak about compression once the valve is completely closed.
 This is why the dynamic compression ratio (DCR) is dependent on the intake valve closing (IVC) point, which is expressed as an angle after the bottom dead center (ABDC).
 You can discover more in Omni's Carnot efficiency calculator.

 What's the best compression ratio?